 The nature of tissue damage and joint injury is determined in part by the inflammatory and immune effector functions that predominate.
 In addition, the pathologic features of the chronic inflammatory disorders reflect the combination of inflammatory damage and the consequences of healing.

-Recruitment and activation of specific subsets of inflammatory and immune cells are essential determinants ...
+Recruitment and activation of specific subsets of inflammatory and immune ...